ymheisen/personal-website/README.md

 - **Responsive Design:** Optimized for viewing on desktops, tablets, and mobile devices.
 - **Interactive Portfolio:** Highlights projects with live demos and source code links.
 - **Professional Summary:** Includes an about section, education section, project section, resume download option, and contact option.
-- **Dynamic Content:** Almost all the content is able to be update easily, recent work, or certifications can be updated easily.
+- **Content:** All the content is able to be update easily and is organized.

 ## Technologies Used
 - HTML, CSS, JavaScript,